-Whatever type of calendar you select, make sure to use it.
+Whether you prefer a day-planner or smartphone, an organizational system will only work if you use it.
 Keep it in one visible spot all the time, so you'll remember to take it with you every time you leave the house.
-Try keeping it on a small table or shelf by the phone or the front door--or just leave it inside your purse or briefcase.
+Keep it on a small table or shelf by the phone or the front door--or just leave it inside your purse or briefcase.

 NOTE: This article was last updated in June 2013.